A note on probability and Hilbert's VI problem: A contradictory set up

 We present here a simple exercise taken from a widely used, application oriented, very high quality textbook.
-In the exercise, which is set up as to mimic a realistic production problem, the authors propose a set of assumptions about probabilities and ask for the calculation of several other probabilities; the required calculations can be carried out without difficulties, although with some efforts suitable for beginners.
-It is very likely that this exercise has been solved thousands of times.
+In the exercise, which is set up so as to mimic a realistic production problem, the authors propose a set of assumptions about probabilities and ask for the calculation of several other probabilities; the required calculations can be carried out without difficulties; it is very likely that this exercise has been solved thousands of times.
 What is problematic, however, is that on carrying out one extra calculation one realizes that the actual set of assumptions is inconsistent.
 In \cite{AT}, Exercise $2.8$ page $67$ presents the following problem. \begin{ex} On a given day, casting of concrete structural elements at a construction project depends on the availability of material.
 The required material may be produced at the job site or delivered from a premixed concrete supplier.
 However, it is not always certain that these sources of material will be available.
 Furthermore, whenever it rains at the site, casting cannot be performed.
-On a given day, define the following elements: \begin{itemize} \item[] $E_1=$ there will be no rain \item[] $E_2=$ production of concrete material at the job site is feasible \item[] $E_3=$ supply of premixed concrete is available \end{itemize} with the following respective probabilities: $P(E_1)= 0,8$, $P(E_2)= 0,7$, $P(E_3)= 0,95$ and $P(E_3 | E_2^c)= 0,6$ whereas $E_2$ and $E_3$ are statistically independent of $E_1$. \begin{itemize} \item[(a)] Identify the following events in terms of $E_1, E_2,$ and $ E_3$: \begin{itemize} \item[(i)] $A=$ casting of concrete elements can be performed on a given day; \\ \item[(ii)] $B=$ casting of concrete elements cannot be performed on a given day. \end{itemize} \item[(b)] determine the probability of the event $B$. \item[(c)] If production of concrete material at the job site is not feasible, what is the probability that casting of concrete elements can still be performed on a given day? \end{itemize} \end{ex}
+On a given day, define the following elements: \begin{itemize} \item[] $E_1=$ there will be no rain \item[] $E_2=$ production of concrete material at the job site is feasible \item[] $E_3=$ supply of premixed concrete is available \end{itemize} with the following respective probabilities: $P(E_1)= 0,8$, $P(E_2)= 0,7$, $P(E_3)= 0,95$ and $P(E_3 | E_2^c)= 0,6$ whereas $E_2$ and $E_3$ are statistically independent of $E_1$. \begin{itemize} \item[(a)] Identify the following events in terms of $E_1, E_2,$ and $ E_3$: \begin{itemize} \item[(i)] $A=$ casting of concrete elements can be performed on a given day; \\ \item[(ii)] $B=$ casting of concrete elements cannot be performed on a given day. \end{itemize} \item[(b)] determine the probability of the event $B$. \item[(c)] If production of concrete material at the job site is not feasible, what is the probability that casting of concrete elements can still be performed on a given day? \end{itemize} \end{ex} We just briefly mention the intended solution.
+It is implicitly assumed, from the theory presented in the book, that all events are jointly perceivable. \begin{itemize} \item[(a)] $A=E_1 \cap(E_2 \cup E_3)$ $B=A^c=E_1^c \cup(E_2^c \cap E_3^c)$; \item[(b)] by the independence of (any combination of) $E_2, E_3$ from $E_1$ we have